Sage-Bionetworks/PythonEmbedInR/README.md

 }
 ```

-Then from the R script that generates .Rd files, update `generateRdFiles` as follows:
+Then from the R script that generates .Rd files, `createRdFiles.R`, we update `generateRdFiles` as follows:
 ```r
 generateRdFiles(srcRootDir,
                 pyPkg = "synapseutils",